turbot/terraform-provider-steampipecloud/docs/resources/workspace_mod.md

 The following arguments are supported:

+- `path` - (Required) The path of the public git repo containing the mod.
 - `workspace_handle` - (Required) The handle of the workspace to install the mod in.
-- `path` - (Required) The path of the public git repo containing the mod.
 - `constraint` - (Optional) The semver constraint for the mod version to install.
 Defaults to "*".
+- `organization` - (Optional) The optional handle of the organization to be used when the mod to be installed in a workspace belonging to an organization.

 ## Attributes Reference